benswift/rtmidi-c-api/README.md

 1. Download the [RtMidi 2.0.1 source](http://www.music.mcgill.ca/~gary/rtmidi/index.html#download)
 2. Copy the `RtMidi-C-Api.h`/`RtMidi-C-Api.c` files from this repo into the RtMidi source directory
-3. Build the shared library.
+3. Build the shared library: this can be done the easy way, or the hard way.

 *Easy way*

-If you're on OSX, or building against ALSA on Linux, you can just use the `make-cshlib` script
+If you're on OSX, or Linux (using ALSA), you can just use the `make-cshlib` script

 ```
 ./make-cshlib
 ```

-*Harder way*
+*Hard way*

 The RtMidi page
 [has some instructions](http://www.music.mcgill.ca/~gary/rtmidi/index.html#compiling)